deepakjohnson91/deepakjohnson91.github.io/index.md

   <img src="https://user-images.githubusercontent.com/6260268/221387307-077370ea-f84e-4274-a3b2-771ca42f2553.png" alt="Deepak Johnson Photo"/>
 </p>

 I am Deepak Johnson, Assistant Professor, Department of Economics, [CHRIST (Deemed to be University)](https://christuniversity.in/), Bengaluru, India.
+I edit [_Artha Journal of Social Sciences_](https://journals.christuniversity.in/index.php/artha/index) and also work with the [Centre for Studies in Population and Development](https://cspd.in/).

-Before taking up this position, I was a JSPS ([Japan Society for the Promotion of Science](https://www.jsps.go.jp/english/)) Postdoctoral Fellow at the [Institute of Economic Research, Hitotsubashi University](https://www.ier.hit-u.ac.jp/English/), Tokyo, Japan.
+Before taking up the current position, I was a JSPS ([Japan Society for the Promotion of Science](https://www.jsps.go.jp/english/)) Postdoctoral Fellow at the [Institute of Economic Research, Hitotsubashi University](https://www.ier.hit-u.ac.jp/English/), Tokyo, Japan.
 I have also worked as an Associate Fellow at the [Foundation for Agrarian Studies](https://fas.org.in/), Bengaluru, India.

-I completed my PhD in Development Studies from the [Indian Statistical Institute Bangalore Centre](https://www.isibang.ac.in/) in 2021.
+I hold a PhD in Development Studies from the [Indian Statistical Institute Bangalore Centre](https://www.isibang.ac.in/) in 2021.
 The degree was awarded by the [Tata Institute of Social Sciences, Mumbai](https://tiss.edu/).

 My interest areas are development economics and agricultural economics.
 I handle courses related to introductory macroeconomics, microeconomics, growth and development, and R programming for undergraduate and graduate students at the University.